 Stay at Abai Jungle Lodge for 2 nights

-Stay at Kinabatangan Riverside Lodge for 1 night
+Stay at Kinabatangan Riverside Lodge for 2 nights

-A cruise up river will take you to Kinabatangan Riverside lodge.
+Departing Abai Jungle Lodge, a cruise up river will take you to Kinabatangan Riverside lodge and your next destination.
 Embark on another river cruise that afternoon along a small tributary of the Kinabatangan River in search of pygmy elephants, orangutans and rare birdlife.

 Stay at Borneo Rainforest Lodge for 2 nights

-From Tabin Wildlife Resort, it is a two and a half hour drive to Danum Valley, Sabah’s largest protected area of lowland forest.
+From Kinabatangan Riverside lodge, it is a two and a half hour drive to Danum Valley, Sabah’s largest protected area of lowland forest and home to the renowned Borneo Rainforst Lodge.
 Explore this prime rainforest over the next two days, enjoying guided jungle walks, morning bird walks, treks to ancient Kadazanusun burial sites, night safaris, strolls along the canopied suspension bridge or even tubing down the Danum River.

 Stay at The Jesselton for 1 night